 Today, we seek to honor these Ancient Ones and the places they built by inscribing eight Hopewell Ceremonial Earthworks to the UNESCO World Heritage List.
 Inscription on the World Heritage List would underscore the cultural significance of these sites and call international attention to these treasures long known to Ohioans.
 For over a decade, Ohio History Connection and the National Park Service’s Hopewell Culture National Historical Park have worked with stakeholders from across Ohio and the U.S. to seek World Heritage designation.
 This effort would create Ohio's first World Heritage site.

 The Need for Support

-A working group of archaeologists, anthropologists, architects, cultural landscape historians, museum and park administrators, and Native Americans are collaborating to complete a draft of this document for review by the National Park Service before a final submission can be made to UNESCO.
-Funding is needed to continue the progress toward the completion of the draft nomination: consulting with other World Heritage sites and nominee organizations and other experts; performing additional research; compiling all required data; formulating required management plans; developing economic impact studies, and designing the draft document.
-The experience of other successful U.S. and international applicants for inscription indicates that preparation of the nomination requires at least one full time staff person and – in addition to the contributions of the working group - the services of various consultants, researchers, photographers, graphic designers, and editors.
-Therefore, we estimate that an investment of between $800,000 and $1,200,000 may be necessary to document the significance of our sites and how they will be managed, in a comprehensive and appropriate manner designed to elicit favorable consideration by UNESCO.
+A working group of archaeologists, anthropologists, architects, cultural landscape historians, museum and park administrators, and Native Americans are collaborating to complete a draft for review by the National Park Service before a final submission can be made to UNESCO.
+Funding is needed to complete the draft nomination which includes: consulting with other World Heritage sites and experts; performing additional research; compiling all required data; formulating required management plans; developing economic impact studies, and designing the final document.
+The experience of other successful applicants for inscription indicates that preparation of the nomination requires at least one full-time staff person and, in addition to the contributions of the working group, the services of various consultants, researchers, photographers, graphic designers, and editors; an estimated investment of between $800,000 and $1,200,000 may be necessary to document the significance of our sites and how they will be managed.